-For Prince Dogbe, the clear career progression expressed in his employer’s job description and at his interview was one major reason he took the job.
+For Prince Dogbe, the clear career progression expressed in his employer’s job description and interview was one major reason he took the job.
 “When I saw the job description, I jumped on it.
 I was so much interested.
 It was because of the clear career path the company has laid down that motivated me into the role.”

 To quote Deloitte’s Millennials Survey report, employment precarity is a defining part of the contemporary workplace fabric.

-Fourth, millennials want employers to communicate more effectively
+Fourth, millennials want employers to communicate more effectively.

-To rephrase, if you do not have clear communication loop and feedback mechanism, you’re shooting yourself and your staff in the foot.
+To rephrase, if you do not have a clear communication loop and feedback mechanism, you’re shooting yourself and your staff in the foot.